qLibc

 char head,

-Remove character from head and tail of the string.
+Remove matching characters from the start and end of a string.

 Parameters